Key takeaways

 Why checking domain name availability is important

-It’s essential to know if your chosen domain is available online because it might be taken already.
+It’s important to check whether your chosen domain is available online, as it might already be taken.
 Registering a domain that’s already in use or trademarked could lead you to face legal penalties.
-This could harm your business and pay damages to the trademark owner.
+This could harm your business and cause damage to the trademark owner.

 Your domain name is one of the first things people notice about your brand.
 If it’s simple, easy to remember, and matches your business name, it makes your brand look more professional and trustworthy.
 A strong domain sets the tone for how people see your business online.